ashep/ujds/README.md

 ### Response JSON types

-Please note, that **numerical data in responses are encoded as strings**.
+Please note that **numerical data in responses are encoded as strings**.

 ### Authorization